nham/hippo/readme.md

     hippo review [<N>]

 where <N> is an optional argument for the number of items to review.
 The default is 20.
-Typing `hippo` is the same as typing `hippo review` is the same as typing `hippo review 20`.

 You can also list all items with

     hippo list

-but I don't think this is a good command and I plan on rethinking it one day.
+but this command isn't currently super useful and I probably need to rethink it.